 Another essential nutrient you can find in kiwis is proteins.
 Chickens need lots of proteins to build their bodies.
 They need strong and healthy bones and muscles and adequate weight; proteins help provide all of these.

 As such, your chickens won’t have problems when laying eggs, and their carcasses will be meaty enough for a good sale.
-Kiwis also contain carbohydrates and fats, broken down to provide energy and a healthy covering for their bones.
+Kiwis also contain carbohydrates and fats, which are broken down to provide energy and contribute to healthy body functions.

 Kiwis: Treat Or Feed?